MX Records Got Overwritten — Inbound Email Broken

 dig TXT _dmarc.yourdomain.com +short

-Fix: restore all three TXT records from your vendor’s docs (or a recent zone export).
+Fix: restore all three from your vendor’s docs or a recent zone export.

 Less common: you added *.yourdomain.com CNAME → your-site.netlify.app.
-This makes mail.yourdomain.com (used by some MX hostnames or autodiscover) resolve to your website host instead of the mail server.
+Now mail.yourdomain.com or autodiscover.yourdomain.com resolves to your website host instead of the mail server, so SMTP/autodiscover connects to a web server and the handshake fails.

-How to spot it: dig mail.yourdomain.com returns your website IP.
-SMTP connects to a web server, fails handshake.
+How to spot it: dig mail.yourdomain.com returns your website IP/host.

 Shortest fix path